Travel Apps | A Guide To The Best Travel Apps For Iphones

-I like Skyscanner, both the app and the website because it includes not only the big airlines but budget ones like Air Asia or Southwest.
-I didn’t know about the company until I was traveling through Asia when another traveler at my guesthouse told me about it.
-Skyscanner has flexible options that show you the best prices over a course of a month or even year, helping you find the best deals.
+Skyscanner has flexible options that show you the best prices over the course of a month or even year, helping you find the best deals.
 There’s an option called “search everywhere” which is cool because maybe there’s a destination that you didn’t think you’d go to but might because the price is right.
 The links let you book directly with the airline or travel agent so that you get the lowest price and no fees added.

 Hotel Tonight makes things easy by using your location and shows you a list of the day’s best hotels.
 Sometimes scenarios happen and you don’t have a hotel room booked.
 This is where Hotel Tonight is your friend.
 The hotel rooms available come from an inventory of last-minute rooms that would otherwise remain empty.
 A win for the hotels and win for your wallet!

 I don’t always use Uber but the times I have, it’s been great.
 Sometimes it’s just helpful to know when a car service is coming instead of trying to hail a cab.
-Like when you’re at a bar super drunk with your friends and you just want to get home safely.
-Plus, you get a choice of cars between something super lux like an SUV sort of whip or an eco-friendly Prius.
-Pretty rad.
+It’s perfect for when you’re out drinking too and want to get home safely.

-Cars are placed all over your city, you get in one of their cars and go.
-You sign up for an account first of course.
+Car2Go cars are placed all over your city.
+You get in one of their cars and go.
+Sign up for an account first of course.
 The difference between ZipCar and Car2Go is you can go in one direction, rather than having to bring back the car to the same parking spot.
-Just park the Smartcar in approved areas and you’re done!
+Just park the Car2Go in approved areas and you’re done!

 I met the ParkMe guys at a travel show that I went to a few years ago.
-The funny thing is just an hour before I met them, I spent $30 on parking that day.
-I wish I had the app prior to getting to that show!
-It does help you find cheaper parking in the area in real-time.
-If you drive and want to save money in parking costs, this travel app is perfect.
+The funny thing is just an hour before I met them, I spent $30 for parking at the LA Convention Center.
+How much did I wish I had Parkme before driving to that show.